top of page

 Richard E. Luehrs Award for Operational Flight Surgeon of the Year

 The Luehrs Award is the longest running award sponsored by the Society.
 It was initiated in 1975 in honor of Captain Richard E. Luehrs, MC, USN.
 Dr. Luehrs is a legend in the Naval Aeromedical community.
 His career spanned 32 years of exemplary service ending in his untimely death in 1974.
-The Luehrs Award is given annually to recognize outstanding performance in operational aviation medicine practice by a first or second tour Naval Flight Surgeon of the rank of Lieutenant or Lieutenant Commander.
-Selection is based on leadership qualities, dedication, initiative, resourcefulness and industry in carrying out their duties with the operational forces.

 Recipients: